 At 10:30, I get to see the psychiatrist.
 She listens to me and agrees I never should have been admitted as an inpatient.
 But because of the forms I signed, I’m stuck here for five days.
 My heart sinks.

-I am prescribed my psych meds and I’m finally given them after over 56 hours.
+So I am prescribed my psych meds after over 56 hours.
 But not all of them.
 Because this hospital is so disorganized, they missed several of my medications and have to pull my profile from my pharmacy.
 And without any computers, this has to be done manually.
 By phone.

 A woman who looks to be in a daze comes to the nurse’s counter.
 She asks to have some water.
 Nobody hears her, the orderlies are busy laughing at a YouTube video on a phone that had been smuggled in.